wolcn/eks-terraform-demo/README.md

 kubectl get nodeclaims
 ```

-The folder ```inflate/```has a simple manifest that can be used to verify that nodes can be provisioned in different node pools
+The folder [inflate](/inflate) has a simple manifest that can be used to verify that nodes can be provisioned in different node pools

 Once done with the environment, clean up with the usual:
 ```